 Equally, consumers love the feeling of having successfully bought a product or service under a limited promotion or offer.
 Most people like being a “winner”.
-We’ve found 10 great examples of how sites create a sense of urgency to speed up consumers’ decision making:
+We’ve found 10 great examples of how sites create a sense of urgency to speed up consumers’ decision making

 The business card sector is ruthless at the best of times, with a large number of suppliers to choose from.
 Although the offer is not as good as the banner suggests, Moo.com are offering a 2-day turnaround on your business cards if you order before midnight.
 For the time-poor business person this is a very compelling message.

-Example 4: Republic
+Example 4: Last chance

 Everyone likes getting a discount especially when it is 20%, so when you see the words “Last Chance!” (even if it might not be entirely true) you feel inclined to at least investigate further.
 The combination of a time-closed offer and money-off is the cornerstone of many successful promotions.

-Example 5: Argos
+Example 5: Limited stock

 Argos, like many companies, is keen to dispose of previous season’s stock as quickly as possible.
-It may not be the prettiest page but the copy and the constant indication of how many products are left in each category increases generates more sales.
+It may not be the prettiest page but the copy and the constant indication of how many products are left in each category generates more sales.

 Auction sites are exemplars for creating a sense of urgency.
-Not only are consumers presented with good offers which are time sensitive they are competing against other people which adds that extra level of tension and excitement – a great way to sell off a lot of old stock.
+Not only are consumers presented with good offers which are time sensitive, they are competing against other people which adds that extra level of tension and excitement – a great way to sell off a lot of old stock.

-Example 7: ADT
+Example 7: Personalised countdown

-We found this example in one of Avinash Kaushik’s latest blogs.
+We found this example in one of Avinash Kaushik’s blogs.
 Avinash liked this page for a whole host of reasons but the one element he highlighted was the top red banner.
 Firstly the site had detected where Avinash lived in the United States and then calculated how long he had left to put his order in for a security system relative to the opening hours of the ADT office.
 Simple but highly effective.

-Example 8: Harvest
+Example 8: Don’t miss out

-Harvest is an SAAS (Software as a service) product offering a web-based timesheets service to businesses.
+Harvest is an SaaS (Software as a Service) product offering a web-based timesheets service to businesses.

-Like many SAAS companies, Harvest’s primary marketing aim is to get potential customers to try the product, because they believe that once the user has tried it they will want to use it permanently.
+Like many SaaS companies, Harvest’s primary marketing aim is to get potential customers to try the product, because they believe that once the user has tried it they will want to use it permanently.

-Therefore promotion of trial is often the focus with these types of sites.
+Promotion of trial is often the focus with these types of sites.
 Notice the barrier to trial is minimal.
 The trial is free and no credit cards details are required.